Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in \texorpdfstring{$^{208}\mathrm{Pb}$}{208Pb} within antisymmetrized molecular dynamics: Results and Discussions

-By using Eqs.~(\ref{eq:Dt-Fourier})-(\ref{eq:S_tot}), the strength function $S(E)$ can be obtained for each event.
-Due to the presence of initial ground-state fluctuations in the AMD calculations, the different events yield different $S(E)$ as illustrated in Fig.~\ref{fig:S(E)} (thin lines).
-To compare the calculations to data, the event-averaged $S(E)$ is calculated over 200 events.
-To measure the uncertainty caused by this fluctuation, the standard deviation of $S(E)$ is also calculated.
-The event-averaged $S(E)$ (thick lines) and its corresponding standard deviations are presented in Fig.~\ref{fig:S(E)}.
-The event-averaged $S(E)$ with SLy4 effective interaction is close to the data (black points) without introducing the smoothing parameter $\Gamma$ as in Ref.~\cite{Kanada05PRC} owing to the Landau damping, although adding a width of 1 MeV can further improve the agreement with the data.
-The above mechanism is different than the discussions in the BUU transport models in Refs.~\cite{HYKong17PRC,JXU20PRC,RWang20PLB,YDSong23PRC}, in which two-body collisions also contribute to the spreading the strength function.
+By using Eqs.~(\ref{eq:Dt-Fourier})$-$(\ref{eq:S_tot}), the strength function $S(E)$ can be obtained for each initial configuration.
+Figures~\ref{fig:S(E)}(a) and (b) are obtained from one initial configuration for SLy4 and SkM*, respectively.
+It clearly indicates that the dynamics generate the spreading of the strength function even for a single initial configuration.
+Figures~\ref{fig:S(E)}(c) and (d) show the results form the 200 initial configurations, where the thin colored lines correspond to individual configurations and the thick lines represent the averaged strength functions.
+To quantify the variation among different initial-configuration dependence, the standard deviation of $S(E)$ is also calculated and shown as the shaded region.
+The averaged $S(E)$ with SLy4 effective interaction is close to the data (black points) without introducing the smoothing parameter $\Gamma$ as in Ref.~\cite{Kanada05PRC} owing to the Landau damping. although adding a width of 1 MeV can reduce the height of $S(E)$ which improves the agreement with the data.
+The above mechanism is different from the discussions in the BUU transport models in Refs.~\cite{HYKong17PRC,JXU20PRC,RWang20PLB,YDSong23PRC}, in which two-body collisions also contribute to the spreading of the strength function.
 The spurious two-body collisions are caused by the underestimations of the Pauli blocking probability in the BUU type models~\cite{YXZhang18PRC}.
-In addition, we also turn on the nucleon-nucleon collisions in the AMD model to check its influence on $S(E)$, and our calculations show that the difference of the integration of $S(E)$ is less than 0.47\% due to the well describe Pauli blocking in AMD model.
+In addition, we also turn on the nucleon-nucleon collisions in the AMD model to check its influence on $S(E)$, and our calculations show that the difference in the integral of $S(E)$ is less than 0.47\% due to the well-described Pauli blocking in AMD model.